 HIV treatment is available for all patients with an indication (and has been since ART became available).
 The provision of treatment is legally regulated to ensure its high quality ('Wet op Bijzondere Medische Verrichtingen' (WBMV)).
-This legislation gives responsibility for the actual care to specialists situated in 25 HIV treatment centres throughout the Netherlands.
+This legislation gave responsibility for the actual care to specialists situated in 26 HIV treatment centres throughout the Netherlands.
 Two treatment centres are specialized in paediatric treatment.
 In addition to specialized clinicians there are also specialised HIV/AIDS nurses who serve as case-managers.
+Currently the HIV centres are no longer part of this legislation.
+In order to guarantee quality of care special guidelines for treatment of HIV/AIDS are submitted, indication for example the necessity a minimum number of patients treated annually.

 In principle everyone who receives health care is charged by the health care provider for the care received, regardless of one's nationality or legal status.
 However, the costs can be covered under a health insurance, an international social security regulation (like Regulation (EC) no. 1408/71) or a bilateral social security convention.
 In these latter cases the (E)111-procedure will apply.
 Under the Health Insurance Act ('Zorgverzekeringswet'), all residents of the Netherlands are obliged to have a health insurance.
 Further to the above, the legislation prohibits insurance companies to decline health insurance for persons (including HIV-infected individuals) who are legally entitled/obliged to be insured.
-The Netherlands has a system where health insurers are compensated for preditable health care cost of their insured portfolio (risicovereveningssysteem).
+The Netherlands has a system where health insurers are compensated for predictable health care cost of their insured portfolio ('risicovereveningssysteem').
 For this reason health insurers have no benefit in refusing people with a preconsisting condition.